BigTimeStats/beach-volleyball/README.md

 # Beach Volleyball Match Data

-This repository contains **most** beach volleybal men's and women's match data from the AVP & FIVB tours.
+This repository contains **most** beach volleyball men's and women's match data from the AVP & FIVB tours.
 Archive contains matches from September 2000 to July 2017.
 Updated files published periodically with match dates in filenames.

 **Some notes:**